ucsb-cs16/w19/backup_lab/lab05.md

 4. Change into your CS 16 directory

-Remember to push your work to github at the end of EVERY work session.
+Remember to push your work to GitHub at the end of EVERY work session (make sure to update your commit message accordingly).
 ```
 make clean
 git add *.cpp *.h Makefile